-Term Definition and discussion Productivity (related to the ecological community or the ecosystem) The rate of biomass production per unit area per time.
-Smsy Spawner abundance at maximum sustainable yield.3 Stock management unit (SMU) A group of ene1 or more salmon populations.
+Term Definition and discussion Productivity (of salmon) The number of recruits per spawner.
+The term productivity is used in Section SA to mean productivity at the stock, not individual level.
+The team should consider this when assessing salmon fisheries.
+Productivity (related to the ecological community or the ecosystem) The rate of biomass production per unit area per time.
+SMSY Spawner abundance at maximum sustainable yield.
+Stock management unit A group of 1 or more salmon populations.
 Generally, fishery management goals have been established by the management agency at this aggregate level.
 SMU is a broad management concept; not every population with a defined goal need be an individual SMU, but may be part of an SMU.
-For salmon fishery assessments 'stock' , "stock" in Section SA refers to the SMU level.
-Wild fish F1 generation fish whose parents spawned in the wild, regardless of parental lineage (F1 generation);.
+For salmon fishery assessments, "stock" in Section SA refers to the SMU level.
+Wild fish F1 generation fish whose parents spawned in the wild, regardless of parental lineage.
 Wild fish are also referred to as natural-origin fish.